saintmalik/blog.saintmalik.me/blog/2024-12-07-cloudflare-zero-trust-aws.md

 </picture>
 <p style={{ color: 'green' }}>Final Look of the Internal Web App with Cloudflare Zero Trust Without Meeting The Policy Requirements</p>
 </Figure>

+## Completion criterion

+The setup is complete when:

+1. The EC2 instance has no public IP and lives in a private subnet.
+2. The cloudflared container is running and the tunnel shows healthy in the Cloudflare dashboard.
+3. A DNS record points the internal domain to the Cloudflare Tunnel.
+4. The Access policy requires Google Workspace authentication and the WARP client posture.
+5. With WARP turned on and the user in the allowed group, the app loads.
+6. With WARP off or the user outside the allowed group, the access-denied page is shown.

 ## Conclusion
 By leveraging Cloudflare Zero Trust and Tunnels, we've created a secure, cost-effective way to deploy internal applications.
 The solution provides enterprise-grade security without the complexity of traditional VPN setups.